gionare/FAQ-accordion-card-main/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+See this section of my major learnings while working through this project.
+Providing code samples of areas i want to highlight.
+Great way to reinforce own knowledge.

-To see how you can add code snippets, see below:

 ```html
 <div class="card">